Neue-Playground/playground-docs/README.md

-# Noodl docs
+# Neue Playground docs

-Welcome to the Noodl docs project!
-This is a open-source project aimed at providing detailed and up-to-date documentation for users of Noodl.
-Whether you're a beginner, intermediate, or advanced Noodl user, you will find this documentation invaluable.
+Welcome to the Neue Playground documentation!
+This is a open-source project aimed at providing detailed and up-to-date documentation for users of Neue Playground, which is based on the open-source Noodl software.

+## About Neue Playground

+Neue Playground is a fully low‑code IoT platform that lets anyone  program IoT-hardware, cloud logic and web dashboards, all with drag‑and‑drop flows and AI‑assisted guidance.
+Prototype complete end‑to‑end solutions in days, not weeks, without writing a single line of code.

 ## About Noodl